Glossary of Accounting Terms for School Boards

 • Equity

 The value of the owner's investment in an organisation, calculated as the organisation's assets less its liabilities.
-For schools this represents the Crown's (Government's) investment in the school.
+For schools this represents the built up reserves from prior year surpluses

 • Equity Index (EQI)